k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup.md

 3. Click [here](Kafka_Setup.md) for instructions on how to install a Kafka instance or a cluster with K2view's supplied package.

 ## Fabric Setup
-Fabric Server installation package will be supplied to you by K2view
+Fabric Server Installation package will be supplied to you by K2view.

 ### Install the Package